Victim's ex-husband wanted for questioning in Sunport slayings

 Dasie Castillo, Miller's aunt, said she heard Miller was last seen leaving to give two friends, Mata and Jennifer Lannon, a ride.

-On Feb.
-18, Grants police said Miller, Lannon and Mata were all missing and, on Feb.
-26, that Lemos was wanted for questioning.

-Castillo said Lemos is related to her husband and was friends with Miller, but she can't see any reason why somebody would harm Miller, who was quiet and respectful.
+Castillo said that Lemos is related to her husband and was friends with Miller and that she doesn't know of any reason somebody would harm Miller, who was quiet and respectful.